siashim/Scheduling-Program/README.md

 ### Install dependencies

-Ensure node and npm are installed, then run
+Ensure node, npm, and mongodb are installed, then run

 ```javascript
 npm install